 Once this tunnel has reached the spinal anatomy in question, it’s left in place.
 The surgeon can then slip instruments in and out of it to cut, shape, and remove disc material as necessary.
 He can even insert graft material or fixation devices (such as screws) through the tunnel.

 There aren’t many pilots who could get you through a thunderstorm without taking a nosedive.
-Likewise, only a few surgeons have the qualifications, advanced training, and experience to perform keyhole surgery.
+Likewise, only a few surgeons have the qualifications, advanced training, and experience to perform fluoroscopic minimally invasive spinal surgery.
 A growing number of patients are taking the time to find one who does.